-- Students will apply critical thinking skills to reading and writing.

-- Reading-Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-- Writing-Students will thoughtfully and intentionally write, addressing a range of modes, purposes, and audiences.

-- 3.3.R.1 Students will determine if the author's purpose is to entertain, inform, or persuade.

-- 3.3.R.2 Students will determine whether a grade-level literary text is narrated in first- or third-person point of view.

-- 3.3.R.3 Students will find examples of literary elements:

-- setting

-- plot

-- characters

-- characterization

-- 3.3.R.4 Students will find examples of literary devices:

-- personification

-- hyperbole

-- simile

-- alliteration

-- onomatopoeia

-- 3.3.R.5 Students will answer inferential questions, using a text to support answers.

-- 3.3.R.6 Students will distinguish fact from opinion in an informational text.

-- 3.3.R.7 Students will describe the structure of an informational text:

-- problem/solution

-- description

-- sequential
+OAS STANDARD Students will apply critical thinking skills to reading and writing.
+Reading-Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.
+Writing-Students will thoughtfully and intentionally write, addressing a range of modes, purposes, and audiences.
+3.3.R.1 3.3.R.2 Students will determine if the author's purpose is to entertain, inform, or persuade.
+3.3.R.Z Students will determine whether a grade-level literary text is narrated in first- or third-person point of view.
+3.3.R.3 Students will find examples of literary elements: 3.3.R.4 setting plot characters characterization Students will find examples of literary devices: personification 0AS OBJECTIVES personification hyperbole simile alliteration onomatopoeia JEC 3.3.R.5 Students will answer inferential questions, using a text to support answers.
+0 E 3.3.R.6 Students will distinguish fact from opinion in an informational text.
+OAS 3.3.R.7 Students will describe the structure of an informational text: problem/solution description sequential 3.3.W.1 Students will write narratives incorporating: setting plot characters characterization 3.3.W.2 Students will write facts about a subject, including a main idea with supporting details, in multiple paragraphs with transitional words and phrases.
+3.3.W.3 Students will write an opinion about a topic and provide relevant evidence as support in multiple paragraphs with transitional words and phrases.